-The regulatory pathway for CAP-1002 is supported by RMAT designation as well as orphan drug designation.
-If Capricor were to receive market approval for CAP-1002 by the FDA, Capricor would be eligible to receive a Priority Review Voucher based on its designation as a rare pediatric disease.
-Capricor has entered into two Commercialization and Distribution Agreements with Nippon Shinyaku appointing Nippon Shinyaku as its exclusive distributor of CAP-1002 in the United States and Japan.
+The regulatory pathway for deramiocel is supported by RMAT designation as well as orphan drug designation.
+In addition, if Capricor were to receive FDA marketing approval for deramiocel for the treatment of DMD, Capricor would be eligible to receive a Priority Review Voucher ("PRV") based on its previous receipt of a rare pediatric disease designation.
+Capricor retains full rights to the PRV, if received.
+Further, Capricor has entered into two Commercialization and Distribution Agreements with Nippon Shinyaku appointing Nippon Shinyaku as its exclusive distributor of deramiocel in the United States and Japan.